 Some women promote female sexuality because of the money to be made.
 It’s all an act.
 Our society’s willingness to allow women to promote their sexuality, without ever explaining their claimed experiences in explicit detail leads to much of the ignorance about female sexuality that we have today.
 Women don’t eulogise about male orgasm.
 Neither do men boast about it.
 It just happens.
 Some people enjoy the bravado of promoting intercourse as a mutual act.
 This helps justify why women engage in intercourse.
 It is assumed that women have a choice about the sexual activity they engage in.

 Men are much more active than women in claiming that female orgasm occurs with a lover.
 This is the political nature of the topic that interests more men than women.
 Men promote their own view because it is vitally important to them.
 Porno movies, directed by men, provide all the turn-ons that men enjoy.
-Men’s key objective is having intercourse, not a woman’s orgasm.
+Men’s key objective is the pleasure of intercourse, not a woman’s orgasm.
 Porn acts as an emotional security blanket.
-By believing that women can orgasm from intercourse, men are reassured that it will always be available.
-Men want to believe that women orgasm from intercourse because this might make them more sexually willing.
+By believing that women orgasm from intercourse, men are reassured that it will always be available.
+Men hope that their belief in female orgasm will cause women to be more sexually willing somehow.
 But this not logical.
-The evidence for female orgasm would be women’s enthusiasm for intercourse.
+The evidence for female orgasm would be women’s obvious enthusiasm for intercourse.